ASSET ADMINISTRATION SHELL. KEY CONCEPT OF INDUSTRY 4.0 AS AN ELECTRONIC LABEL.

 This example shows that we can follow an asset over its entire life cycle where all partners in the value chain can add and retrieve information.

 Industry 4.0 Summary

-Following phrase was found on a forum that summarizes all information above in a simple statement (credits to the person that formulated this so clearly, unfortunately we lost the reference):
+Following phrase was found on a forum that summarizes all information above in a simple statement:

 The ultimate goal (of Industry 4.0) is to create a transparent and efficient supply chain that connects the raw material supplier to the consumer.